AlexThoma5/Milestone_project_2/README.md

 *   Grammarly
     * Grammarly was used to spell check and catch mistakes in the website and README.md.
 *   ChatGPT
-    * ChatGPT has been an invaluable tool throughout this project, prompting it to act as my mentor and help me understand my mistakes has accelerated my learning massivley.
+    * ChatGPT has been an invaluable tool throughout this project, prompting it to act as my mentor and help me understand my mistakes has accelerated my learning massively.

 ## Testing